agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 [lanterne]: https://en.wikipedia.org/wiki/Lanterne_rouge
 [ewan]: https://en.wikipedia.org/wiki/Caleb_Ewan

+This year's Tour was unique due to needing to adjust to the COVID pandemic, but it turned out to be one of the most exciting races in the history of the sport!
+And what's more, it gave us some much-needed entertainment during these dark time.

 ---

 [^sportsmanship]: Ineos said Bernal dropped out to "focus on recovery", but many fans felt that Bernal---who had won last year, placed as high as second this year, and worn the [white jersey][white] for the best young rider---was abandoning the most prestigious race of the season to avoid embarrassment at the hands of his opponents.